-- Bangs Ambulance: This local company provides emergency evaluation and transportation to the local hospital. - Cayuga Medical Center (CMC) Emergency Department: The local hospital receives and treats individuals for AOD emergencies.
+- Bangs Ambulance: This local company provides emergency evaluation and transportation to the local hospital. - Cayuga Medical Center (CMC) Emergency Department: The local hospital receives and treats individuals for AOD emergencies and refers students to Cornell Health for follow-up care.